Annual Gifting As Part Of Your Estate Plan

 If you gift more than the annual exclusion amount in a single year, a gift tax will apply to the excess amount and a gift tax return must be filed.
-However, the law allows you to make cumulative excess gifts of up to $5,430,000 (2015) over your lifetime before any gift tax is due.
+However, the law allows you to make cumulative excess gifts of up to $11,700,00 (2021) over your lifetime before any gift tax is due.
 However, any excess gifts will reduce the amount that passes to your heirs free of federal estate tax upon your death.
-The lifetime exclusion amount is reviewed annually and expected to increase in 2016.
+The lifetime exclusion amount is reviewed annually increases with inflation.

 Serving Detroit, Oakland County And All Of Michigan

 While annual gifting can be an effective way to reduce your estate, it is not always the best move.
 For skilled guidance regarding the most beneficial way to help you reach your estate planning goals, meet with our attorneys.
-Contact us at our offices in Farmington Hills for a free initial consultation with an experienced Detroit estate tax attorney.
+Contact us for a free initial consultation with an experienced Detroit estate tax attorney.
 Call 888-757-1681 or contact us online today.

 In-Depth : Estate Planning Blogs.